top of page

 The Point-in-Time count yields valuable trend data to help service providers understand how many local people are homeless and what kinds of needs they have.
 This information aids in planning Oklahoma City’s services and programs to feed and shelter the population as well as to help them find affordable housing, access services and ultimately end their homelessness.

 The Point in Time groups people into several categories including the number of people staying in overnight shelters, transitional housing, and people who are unsheltered.
-Oklahoma City’s unsheltered population remains high at 31%.
+Oklahoma City’s unsheltered population decreased this year from 31% to 24%.
+While this is encouraging, the entire system is still working diligently to bring that number even lower.

 This survey does not attempt to count people who are staying in hotels, treatment facilities, emergency rooms, jails or people who are considered “couch homeless,” people who are homeless but temporarily staying with a friend, relative or acquaintance.
 The number of couch homeless is uncertain, but the Oklahoma City Public School District had 1,952 children experiencing homelessness enrolled at the end of the 2021-2022 academic year, the majority of whom were couch homeless.

-The Point-in-Time count is a joint project of the City of Oklahoma City, the Coalition to End Poverty, and the Homeless Alliance.
+The Point-in-Time count is a joint project of the City of Oklahoma City and the Homeless Alliance.

 *This is a very challenging population to count accurately.
 And while a lot of planning and research goes into making sure we get the most complete picture as possible, things like the weather on the day of the count and a change in counting strategies can impact the results.
 The Point in Time Count is a one-day census required by the federal government, and although it provides a helpful snapshot of the situation, it should not be considered an exclusive measuring tool.

-1,446 people were counted in 2023.
-This is up from 1,339 in 2022.
-While the number of people counted on that single night increased, it does not necessarily mean homelessness is up.
+1,838 people were counted in 2024.
+This is up from 1,436 in 2023.
+While the number of people counted on that single night increased, this was very much expected by both city officials and nonprofit leaders.

 bottom of page